Bereavement Services

 Remembrance Services

-Hospice of Washington County Bereavement Team is pleased to offer & display the annual Remembrance Tree at Doey's House located at 11370 Caring Pathway Ln, Hagerstown, MD.
+Hospice of Washington County Bereavement Team is pleased to offer & display the annual Remembrance Tree at Doey's House, the HWC Corporate Office, and at Franklin Hospice Corporate Office.
 The Remembrance Tree will be displayed during the entire month of December.
 We invite you to submit your loved one's name(s) to be written on a dedicated ornament for the Remembrance Tree.

-Hospice of Washington County invites you and your family to join us for a Service of Remembrance honoring the memory of Hospice Family members who died from November 2022-May 2023.
+Hospice of Washington County invites you and your family to join us for a Service of Remembrance honoring the memory of Hospice Family members who died from December 2023 - May, 2024.
 During our service, we will read the name(s) of your loved one(s), light candles, share readings and poems, and have moments of reflection.

 Lights for Love